DistrictDataLabs/yellowbrick/docs/about.rst

 About
 =====

 Yellowbrick is an open source, pure Python project that extends Scikit-Learn with visual analysis and diagnostic tools.
-The Yellowbrick API also wraps matplotlib to create publication-ready figures and interactive data explorations while still allowing developers fine-grain control of figures.
+The Yellowbrick API also wraps Matplotlib to create publication-ready figures and interactive data explorations while still allowing developers fine-grain control of figures.
 For users, Yellowbrick can help evaluate the performance, stability, and predictive value of machine learning models, and assist in diagnosing problems throughout the machine learning workflow.

 The Model Selection Triple
 --------------------------